Dr. Rebecca Brent

 I take a warm, collaborative, individualized, and culturally humble approach to psychotherapy.
 My goal is to provide a safe environment where individuals from all backgrounds can feel comfortable discussing their challenges and life goals.
 I am LGBTQI+ affirming and welcome the opportunity to work with individuals from diverse backgrounds.

 I utilize a variety of treatment approaches such as Interpersonal Psychotherapy, Family-Based Interpersonal Psychotherapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Behavior Activation, The Mind Body Program for Fertility, Mindfulness Based Stress Reduction (MBSR), Prolonged Grief Treatment, Circle of Security Parenting, and Eye Movement Desensitization and Reprocessing (EMDR).
+I am an EMDR certified clinician, which includes advanced training and practice of EMDR.

 Experience